Effects of Hurricane Georges in the Lesser Antilles

-The effects of Hurricane Georges in the Lesser Antilles were minimal in certain islands and major on others.
+Hurricane Georges's effects on the Lesser Antilles were minimal in certain islands and major on others.
 Georges had formed on September 15, 1998, off the African coast.
 It had quickly strengthened into a Category 4 hurricane on the Saffir–Simpson scale on September 20 when it struck the Lesser Antilles with 115 mph winds.
 The islands affected include Antigua, Barbuda, the British Virgin Islands, the United States Virgin Islands, Montserrat, Guadeloupe, Dominica, St. Maarten.
 St. Kitts and Nevis were also affected and sustained the most damage at US$484 million.

 Background and preparations

 Hurricane Georges formed on September 15 from a tropical wave in the open Atlantic Ocean.
 It was named the next day by the National Hurricane Center (NHC), and Georges attained hurricane status by September 17.
 Moving westward, the hurricane intensified further, reaching peak winds of 250 km/h (155 mph) on September 20.
 Increased wind shear caused Georges to weaken slightly.
 However, it was still a major hurricane when Georges moved across the northern Lesser Antilles on September 21.
 It first hit Antigua, and later moved across Saint Kitts, both with winds of about 185 km/h (115 mph).
 Georges later moved across the Greater Antilles, striking Puerto Rico, the Dominican Republic, Cuba, Florida, and Mississippi.

 Antigua was issued a Hurricane Watch on September 19.
 The hurricane watch was discontinued two days later on September 21.
 Several hundred people on the island of Montserrat went into twelve hurricane shelters as Georges passed by with winds of 110 mph.
 Montserrat was predicted to be hit directly by Georges.
 However, Georges shifted to the north and spared the island.
 87 people had sought shelter from Georges in the British Virgin Islands before it had passed and food had arrived immediately to all 18 shelters.
 The hurricane watch already in effect for St. Lucia and northward was extended to the US and British Virgin Islands on September 19.
 The, now Hurricane Warning, was discontinued on September 22.
 Georges began to affect the United States Virgin Islands on September 21 as a 150 mph storm.
 On September 18, a hurricane watch was issued for the island of St. Lucia.
 The watch was dropped to a Tropical Storm Watch on September 20 and discontinued the next day.